It is a privilege and an honor for St. Peter’s Episcopal Church to walk with people on the journey of life.

 At the Bishop of Missouri’s visitation each spring we celebrate Confirmation, the sacramental rite in which an individual expresses a mature commitment to Christ.
 Our Confirmation Class is open to teens in 8th grade or high school.
 The class meets every other week from September to May, engaging youth in topics of faith and inviting them to explore where their beliefs intersect the beliefs of our Episcopal tradition.
 Worship, service projects, field trips, and fellowship are all part of the Confirmation experience.
-To register your child for next fall’s class, please contact our Youth Director Jillian Smith.
+To register your child for next fall’s class, please contact our Youth Director Maria Maguire.
 Confirmation instruction for adults is also available; please contact a member of the clergy for information.

 As Christians, we live in the hope and reality that nothing can separate us from the love of God in Jesus Christ, nothing in life, nothing in death.
 Still, one of the hardest things we face in this life is the death of a loved one.
 St. Peter’s clergy, staff, and members offer their caring support and expertise during this difficult time, guiding service planning, offering simple receptions to help celebrate your loved one’s life, and walking with you through the experience of grief and loss.